 Money is a powerful inspiration to do a job better.
 We all know it is the reward that inspires us more than the award.
 We need money for survival.
 The prize money can cover your rent and pay for your daily essentials while you pour your heart into writing your book.
-You can also buy a new laptop or use the money for book marketing.
+You can also buy a new laptop or use the money for Self-Publishing

 Besides, the contest itself could inspire you in many ways.
 For instance, the theme or topic can lead you to a better story for your book.
 If you win or are even shortlisted, you will be on a close radar of popular magazines, online book forums, authors wanting a co-writer, and even media houses.
 There’s always a silver lining.
 You have nothing to lose.
 So, why not take a chance?